drjuanc/tmcTwitterBootstrapPlugin/README.md

 Installation
 -----------

-Clone this project into plugins folder of your symfony project and enable it in the config/ProjectConfiguration.class.php file.
+* Clone this project into plugins folder of your symfony project and enable it in the config/ProjectConfiguration.class.php file.

-Copy the tmcTwitterBootstrap to the module of your backend application.
+* Copy the tmcTwitterBootstrap to the module of your backend application.
 From  plugins/tmcTwitterBootstrapPlugin/modules/tmcTwitterBootstrap to apps/backend/modules/tmcTwitterBootstrap

-Also you can copy the files inside this folder "plugins/tmcTwitterBootstrapPlugin/modules/tmcTwitterBootstrap/templates" to your module folder to customize your  module.
+*Also you can copy the files inside this folder "plugins/tmcTwitterBootstrapPlugin/modules/tmcTwitterBootstrap/templates" to your module folder to customize your  module.
 You can customize staticSuccess.php, _assets.php, _footer.php, _header.php files and any other partial.

-Copy the sfGuardAuth to the modules of your backend application if you want to replace the sfDoctrineGuardPlugin default theme.
+* Copy the sfGuardAuth to the modules of your backend application if you want to replace the sfDoctrineGuardPlugin default theme.

-Generate a new administration module with the option `--theme=tmcTwitterBootstrap`
-    php symfony generate:app backend
-	php symfony doctrine:generate-admin backend className --module=yourModuleName --theme=tmcTwitterBootstrap
+* Generate a new administration module with the option `--theme=tmcTwitterBootstrap`. php symfony generate:app backend php symfony doctrine:generate-admin backend className --module=yourModuleName --theme=tmcTwitterBootstrap

-Copy all images, css and js files in the plugins/tmcTwitterBootstrapPlugin/web folder to web/tmcTwitterBootstrapPlugin.
-You can use the publish-assets task
-    php symfony plugin:publish-assets
+* Copy all images, css and js files in the plugins/tmcTwitterBootstrapPlugin/web folder to web/tmcTwitterBootstrapPlugin.
+You can use the publish-assets task php symfony plugin:publish-assets

 Configuration